NovakEvgeniy/my-first-migration/README.md

 - **Final state:** a Java Maven application with support for reading CSV files, flexible output options, and comprehensive testing.

 The project evolves through a sequence of incremental improvements.
-Each stage is documented as a separate **Issue** with its own README.md.
+Each stage is documented as a separate **Issue** with its own Main.java and README.md.
 This document provides a consolidated summary of all stages.

 ---